-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 All representation starts somewhere, and I believe that David Rose was the perfect step in the right direction.
 Besides, who else would have been able to pull off that character other than Dan Levy?
 And if you had another option, I'm very uninterested in that opinion.

-I’m looking forward to the future potential of roles in the 2021 new movie releases, or even the upcoming 2021 Summer TV shows because all of these actors and actresses are truly iconic.
+I’m looking forward to the future potential of roles in the 2022 new movie releases, or even the upcoming TV premiere schedule because all of these actors and actresses are truly iconic.
 Which one do you think was the best?